Chart Color Schemes

 Stanmore displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Stanmore's dwelling structure, as per the latest Census, consisted of 18.8% houses and 81.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 29.2% houses and 70.8% other dwellings.
-Home ownership in Stanmore was at 23.8%, similar to Sydney metro, with mortgaged dwellings at 30.3% and rented ones at 45.9%.
+The dwelling structure in Stanmore, as per the latest Census data, consisted of 18.8% houses and 81.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 29.2% houses and 70.8% other dwellings.
+Home ownership in Stanmore was at 23.8%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (30.3%) or rented (45.9%).
 The median monthly mortgage repayment in Stanmore was $3,000, higher than the Sydney metro average of $2,800.
 The median weekly rent figure for Stanmore was $490, compared to Sydney metro's $495.
 Nationally, Stanmore's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing